- Fibromyalgia Overview Slideshow

 - Medications in the antidepressant class that affect the serotonin and the norepinephrine neurotransmitters (SNRI antidepressants) are frequently used in the treatment of fibromyalgia.
 These medications include duloxetine (Cymbalta), milnacipran (Savella), and venlafaxine (Effexor).
 Norepinephrine is a neurotransmitter in the brain, and increasing the levels of norepinephrine with these medications decreases pain levels.
 Fluoxetine (Prozac) is an antidepressant that affects mainly serotonin at low doses but increases norepinephrine as well at higher doses.
 Higher doses of fluoxetine can be used to treat fibromyalgia pain.

 - Pregabalin (Lyrica) and gabapentin (Neurontin) are anticonvulsants (medications initially developed to treat seizures).
-There are many scientific studies showing that these medications can be effective for fibromyalgia pain.
+There are many scientific studies showing that pregabalin and gabapentin can be effective for fibromyalgia pain.

 - Tramadol (Ultram) is an opioid pain reliever which is helpful in some patients with fibromyalgia but should be used with caution as sometimes the use of opioids can worsen the pain cycle in fibromyalgia.